vlocityinc/vlocity_build/README.md

 #### PreJobApex Replacement Format
 Pre Job Apex is what runs before the Job.

+#### preJobApex vs preStepApex
+Anonymous Apex has a total character limit of 32000 characters.
+Therefore, large projects cannot successfully run preJobApex against the entire project.
+Instead, preStepApex will send only the DataPack context data for the currently running API call.

+For Deploys, this means that instead of Deactivating all Templates and Layouts for an entire project before beginning a full deploy, using the same provided DeactivateTemplatesAndLayouts.cls as preStepApex, the target Salesforce Org will be minimally impacted as each Template or Card will only be Deactivated while it is being deployed.
+Best when combined with the maximumDeployCount of 1.

+Currently preStepApex is only supported for Deploy, but additional job types and postStepApex functionality will follow in time.

 ##### Export by Manifest
 If Exporting with a Manifest, each JSON Object will be one entry in the Manifest in the form of: